rbowsley/lamplighthelp/source/31-4-0_Creating_recruiter_campaign.markdown

 Only these people will be able to score responses and view the scores given.

+Panel members need to have 'manager' operator access level or higher, or they won't be able to access the campaigns.

 ## Text and styling

 The Introductory text appears at the top of the page that applicants see.
 You can enter whatever you like,